Tuesday, October 15, 2024

 At the La Marina reserve, there was some activity on the salt-flats that we haven't seen in the winter months.
 One man was checking the salt using a really old vehicle to get between the pans and another was levelling the salt with a tractor and large bucket.

 Las Salinas from the bird watching tower in the La Marina reserve.
-Two of the plans were dry.
+Two of the pans were dry.
 The salt is generally harvested in September and October.

 We later visited the "Museo de la Sal y Centro de Interpretación del Parque Salinas de Santa Pola" in Santa Pola.
 This is situated about 15 minutes walk from the bus station and makes an interesting visit describing the history of salt production in this area and more generally in Spain and elsewhere in the world.
 I found it useful as it also described the methods that are used from taking in seawater in the lagoons, to it's concentration by 8 times to produce salt crystals that are then harvested by a cutter controlled by a laser to get the right depth without removing bottom sediments.
 The cut salt is than conveyed by trucks and conveyor belts to be washed in brine and than piled in large conical heaps that you can see from the road.
 The final stage is to bag the salt for transporting.
 The salt is mainly exported to Northern Europe for use on roads in the winter.
 Some is used for cooking but is generally made manually to keep better control of the salt's composition.